goggin13/wrestling-stats/readme/wrestle_bet.md

 X deploy and test, get images to prod
 X async prop bet detection
 X scorecard

-work on prod issues, images
+X - work on prod issues, images
-make rake task more friendly, don't destroy all wrestlers/images
+X - make rake task more friendly, don't destroy all wrestlers/images

-UI makeover party
+X - UI makeover party

+PreParty
+ - which jesus to use?
+ - input wrestlers/colleges as needed

+TimePermitting
+ - more request spec testing on scoreboard/scoring

 testing party - at least 2hr of good brain space only on feature/request specs
-  - feature spec for a regular user walk through
   - feature spec for a admin walk through
   - request specs
     - admin